sshh12/JavaIsWeird/README.md

-# Java is wierd.
+# Java is weird.

-A collection of trival java stuff.
+A collection of trivial java stuff.

 ### Categories